awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-tagging-resources.md

 The following constraints apply to tag keys and values:
 + Keys and values can contain letters, numbers, white space, and the following symbols: `_ . : / = + - @`
-+ Keys can contain up to 128 characters\.
-Values can contain up to 256 characters\.
++ Keys can contain up to 127 characters\.
+Values can contain up to 255 characters\.
+**Note**
+These length limits are for Unicode characters in UTF\-8\.
+For other multibyte encodings, the limits might be lower\.
 + Keys are case sensitive\.
 + Keys cannot begin with `aws:` or `elasticbeanstalk:`\.